terminalsin/ghast.dev/README.md

     - `README.md`

 If neither of the index files exist, then the `README.md` will be used and is sufficient and it requires no YAML metadata.

+No `Gemfile` is needed on Github Pages but is recommended for local use if you have any gems (dependencies), including themes.

 ### Pages and frontmatter